EGR314Team308/EGR314Team308.github.io/index.md

 <h3><a href="https://egr314-team308.github.io/UserNeeds.html"><u>User Needs, Benchmarking, and Requirements</u></a></h3>

-After carefule consideration of our mission statement and charter, we later moved onto laying out potential user needs and requirements that are needed to the prototype.
+After careful consideration of our mission statement and charter, we later moved onto laying out potential user needs and requirements that are needed to the prototype.
 To create user needs, we used existing customer comments to similiar products to capture thier needs and recognize solutions to thier issues.
 This allowed us to create the most precise user needs and solutions to create a product that serves customer satisfaction and user friendliness.
 The user needs collected and created were then organized and tranferred into a clear list that will be focused on thorught the creation of this project.
 By doing this, it allows us to use engineering skills to enable these needs within our prototype.

 <br>